The-Dreadnought/Prometheus-Network/README.md

 ```

 Keep in mind that a configuration file is persistent information: anyone who has or can gain read access to the file
-can read whatever's in it, whether SubstratumNode is running or not.
+can read whatever's in it, whether Prometheus NetworkNode is running or not.
 Therefore, the configuration file may not be the
 best place to specify sensitive or secret configuration information.
 (Nothing prevents you from doing this, though, so
 be careful.)